joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-video/using-cue-points-and-metadata.md

 <tr class="odd">
 <td headers="d17e33645 "><p>tags</p></td>
 <td headers="d17e33648 "><p>An array of
-key-value pairs that represent the information in the “ilst” atom, which is the equivalent of ID3 tags for MP4 files. iTunes uses these tags.
+key-value pairs that represent the information in the "ilst" atom, which is the equivalent of ID3 tags for MP4 files. iTunes uses these tags.
 Can be used to display artwork, if available.</p></td>
 </tr>